Kong/docs.konghq.com/app/_src/gateway/install/post-install/set-up-data-store.md

 configuration properties at startup.

 {{site.base_gateway}} offers two options for storing the configuration properties for all of
-{{site.base_gateway}}'s configured entities: a database or a YAML declarative configuration file (also known as DB-less mode).
+{{site.base_gateway}}'s configured entities: using a database (PostgreSQL), or using a YAML declarative configuration file, also known as DB-less mode.

 Before starting {{site.base_gateway}}, you must update the `kong.conf.default` configuration property file with a reference to your data store.

 {:.note}
 > **Note**: The following data store setup is only necessary if you installed {{site.base_gateway}} without a data store.